 Kwik Fit | Thursday 26th January 2017 4:48pm

-TyreSafe is once again urging Britain’s motorists to be extra vigilant if they are considering buying used and part worn tyres.
+TyreSafe is once again urging Britain’s motorists to be extra vigilant if they are considering buying used and part-worn tyres.
 Results of the most recent investigations show that just 6% of the used tyres inspected were sold in compliance with legal regulations.

 The inspections were carried out as part of a joint operation with the National Tyre Distributors’ Association (NTDA) and Trading Standards.
 Of the 67 tyres checked, more than half had defects impairing their safety, including poor repairs, structural damage and age-related deterioration.

 The recent investigation has led to convictions or formal guidance being issued to 19 part worn dealers across the country.
 The findings also revealed some shocking examples of poor practice among used tyre dealers with wrong size tyres being fitted, incorrect tyre pressures being used and water being left inside a tyre when fitted to the wheel.

-TyreSafe Chairman, Stuart Jackson, comments on the latest research.
+- TyreSafe Chairman, Stuart Jackson, comments on the latest research.

-When you buy a tyre, unless it is brand new, there is no way to tell how that tyre has been used and it could conceal hidden damage not visible to the untrained eye.
+When you buy tyres, unless it is brand new, there is no way to tell how that tyre has been used and it could conceal hidden damage not visible to the untrained eye.
 Not only are part worn tyres a significant risk to road safety, they typically represent a false economy as they will need replacing much sooner than a new tyre with 8mm of tread.

-If you are considering buying part worn tyres, an important question to ask yourself is “why were the tyres removed from the previous vehicle in the first place?”.
+If you are considering buying part worn tyres, an important question to ask yourself is, “Why were the tyres removed from the previous vehicle in the first place?”.